VasilGVasilev/InterviewPrep/reactjs-interview-questions/myNotes-Softuni/useEffect.md

 see ./public/useEffect-render-problem

+### BUT CONCEPTUALLY ON DATA FETCHING

+In fact, useEffect is just a hook.
+But how is that some tool/hook/ of React will make a call outside of the main field of React - pure front end.
+The answer - React interacts with the browser.
+The browser (like node.js as a runtime environemnt) has server like capabilities WEB APIs.
+So neither react, nor useEffect communicates with the server.
+React triggers the WEB APIs via the useEffect hook.

 Purpose: useEffect() helps you handle things that are outside the realm of React such as API calls, asynchronous events, and other **side effects**.